 I not only manage the funds of the table tennis club but am also a regular member of it.
 I often play independently, and the lack of a specific coach means that I have to identify my own strengths and weaknesses.
 I am now far better at being honest about my weaknesses and then devising strategies for working on them.
 The sport has also allowed me to demonstrate my ability to work well in a team, but also to get my head down and work independently when necessary.'

-This example is generally well written and showcases some of the features of a good main-body section.
-However, there are some places the candidate could have done a better job:
+This example is generally well written and showcases some of the features of a good main body section.
+However, there are some areas that can be improved:

 Better aspects of this example:

 'I am a resilient and empathetic individual and I think that I have the qualities to thrive despite the social and academic challenges of university.
 Through my work experience I’ve gained an insight into the difficulties doctors face but this has not dampened my enthusiasm.
 My placements and voluntary work have only strengthened my commitment and dedication to studying medicine.'

 The effectiveness of a conclusion depends on the rest of the statement before it, so it is hard to judge how good a conclusion is without seeing what the candidate has mentioned in the rest of their statement.
 Assuming this follows on logically from the statement, however, we can say that this conclusion is generally good for the following reasons:

 As is always the case, this conclusion could still be improved: